-17 What remedies are available to a successful party in an infringement action?
+19 What remedies are available to a successful party in an infringement action?

 In terms of remedies, an injunction would be the most appropriate legal relief according to local practice.
-Statutory damages (ie, monetary compensation) are quite popular remedies as well.
+Statutory damages (ie, compensation) are popular remedies as well.
 Publication of the court order is also regarded as a feasible relief, but it is not usually sought in domain name actions.
-Seizure and forfeiture of counterfeit or grey-market goods will be available for serious IP infringement or unfair competition matters on the internet.
+Seizure and forfeiture of counterfeit or grey-market goods (in certain instances) will be available for serious IP infringements or unfair competition matters on the internet in cases involving domain name disputes.